similie/HOFF9000/README.md

   - "tank_health",
   - "liters",
   - "water_level"

+- **For River Level:**
+  - "water_level"
+  Note: River Level sensors are the same used in Water Tanks therefor the same features are available.
+  However river conditions are different from a tank hence we reccomend to use only "water_level" feature.

 - There are more features available but these are the ones successfully tested.
 - You can select only one or more features related with the station type choosen.